mainawycliffe/kamanda/README.md

-# Kamada - A Firebase CLI Extender
+# Kamanda - A Firebase CLI Extender

-This tool is meant to provide functionality not provided by Firebase CLI such as Managing Users of your Projects, Exporting and Importing of Cloud Firestore Data.
+This tool is meant to provide additional functionality not provided by Firebase CLI such as Managing Users of your Projects, Exporting and Importing of Cloud Firestore Data.

+## Work in Progress

+Its still an early work in progress, I hope to wrap the first few features in the coming weeks.

 ## Contributors